This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-- Prepare the Cod: Lightly grease a 5×7-inch baking dish and place the cod fillet in the center.
-Scatter cherry tomatoes around the fish.
+- Lightly grease a 5 x 7 inch baking dish.
+Place the cod fillet in the center and scatter the cherry tomatoes around it.

-- Make the Butter Mixture – In a small bowl, mix the softened butter, garlic powder, dried tarragon, salt, and pepper.
+- In a small bowl, stir together the softened butter, garlic powder, dried tarragon, salt, and pepper.

-- Season the Cod – Spread the butter mixture evenly over the fillet.
-Lay two lemon slices on top, then drizzle olive oil over the tomatoes.
+- Spread the butter mixture evenly over the cod.
+Place two lemon slices on top and drizzle olive oil over the tomatoes.

-- Bake – Place in the oven and bake for 15-17 minutes, until the fish flakes easily with a fork.
+- Bake for 15 to 17 minutes, until the fish is opaque and flakes easily with a fork.

 Notes

-- Good Substitutes – If cod isn’t available, haddock, halibut, hake, white sea bass, or striped bass all work well in this recipe.
+- Fish Substitutions: If cod isn’t available, haddock, halibut, hake, white sea bass, or striped bass are good substitutes.

 Nutrition